Quality Traffic, Lasting Growth

 Offer Architecture

 If the main product is a big ask, create steps that reduce commitment: a quick assessment, a limited-scope starter, or a 20-minute strategy session.
 Pair each step with a natural follow-up—email, SMS, or retargeting—that shows progress and invites the next action.
+This is the concept of "The Ladder of Commitment."
+You cannot expect a stranger to marry you on the first date.
+Start with a handshake (email signup), then a coffee (webinar), then dinner (consultation), and finally, marriage (contract).

 Compliance and Reputation

 Sustainable brands play the long game.
 Follow platform rules, disclose sponsorships, and be transparent about results.
 For paid placements, mark them as sponsored and focus on the indirect gains—brand lift, qualified referrals, and trust.
 Reputation compounds; shortcuts collapse.
+One bad review or a banned ad account can set you back months.
+Integrity is not just a moral choice; it is a business strategy.

 The 90-Day Field Plan

 Here’s a practical blueprint you can implement quarter by quarter.
 Treat it like a fitness plan: simple, consistent, and compounding.
+Do not skip steps looking for a shortcut.

 Days 1–30: Foundation